 3. Blend Different Flours Together

 Just as with alternative sweeteners, it is best to use more than one flour when making gluten-free baked goods.
 It helps prevent just one flavor or texture from dominating the final product and also helps with texture.
+I tend to use about 1/2 sweet brown rice and then make up the rest with whatever flours I have on hand (typically that's buckwheat, brown rice, amaranth, and millet.)

 4. Add Starch to the Mix

 This is one tip I share with hesitancy.
-I personally almost never use starches in my baking since we deal with digestive issues (including dysbiosis, which is just too much bad bacteria and not enough good.)
+I personally almost never use starches in my baking since we deal with digestive issues (including gut dysbiosis, which is just too much bad bacteria and not enough good.)

 Anyway, most gluten free baking “connoisseurs” recommending using a 1:1 or 1:2 ratio of starch to whole grain when baking to give the baked goods a fluffy texture reminiscent of baking with all purpose flour.